I have absolutely no doubt that Cairns is high on your list of destinations to visit around Australia.

-Unlike the relative hustle and bustle of Cairns, Port Douglas has very much a more relaxed “tropical island” vibe.
+Unlike the relative hustle and bustle of Cairns (I use that term loosely, Cairns is nowhere near as busy as the big cities), Port Douglas has a very much more relaxed “tropical island” vibe.

-From its large resorts to its quaint little bars and cafes it’s definitely a change of pace from what you would have experienced while in Cairns.
+From its large resorts to its quaint little bars and cafes, it’s definitely a change of pace from what you would have already experienced while in Cairns.

 And if you ask me, the drive up the Captain Cook Highway along the coast makes the trip worth it alone.

-That said, there is plenty to experience once you do arrive in Port Douglas as well, in particular, Four Mile Beach and the lookout on Flagstaff Hill.
+That said, there is plenty to experience once you arrive in Port Douglas, in particular, Four Mile Beach and the lookout on Flagstaff Hill.